Sakawat-Sakib/Learnigs/Prisma/PrismaWithNest/README.txt

 -- need to create model inside schema.prisma file

 For SQL
-- npx prisma migrate dev --name 'Anyname' (it will create table and SQL will be saved) |  for MongoDB
+- npx prisma migrate dev --name 'Anyname' (it will create table and SQL will be saved)
 - npx prisma migrate push --name 'Anyname' (it will create table and SQL will not be saved)
 - if any change made in Schema we need to run 'npx prisma generate' then 'npx prisma migrate dev --name 'Anyname''

+Simplified Flow :
+- npm i @prisma/client
+- npm i prisma -D
+* npx prisma init
+* npx prisma generate
+* npx prisma migrate dev --name 'Anyname'
+* create database service using Prisma Client

 For MongoDB
 - 'npx prisma db push' mainly update Database